-The Oregon Public Employees Retirement System (OPERS) consists of a cost-sharing, multipleemployer defined benefit plan for units of state governmental, political subdivisions, community colleges, and school districts, containing multiple actuarial pools.
+The Oregon Public Employees Retirement System (OPERS) consists of a cost-sharing, multipleemployer defined benefit plan (Plan) for units of state government, political subdivisions, community colleges, and school districts, containing multiple actuarial pools.
 Plan assets may be used to pay the benefits of the employees of any employer that provides pensions through the Plan.
-As of June 30, 2020, there were 901 participating employers.
+As of June 30, 2021, there were 941 participating employers.